xrpbeast/xrpl-basics/xrpl-concepts/06-accounts-deep-dive.md

 We will discuss reserves in more detail later, but for now, the key takeaways are:

-- For an account to be activated and remain usable, it must receive and maintain a balance greater than the current reserve (at the time of writing, this is **10 XRP**)
+- For an account to be activated and remain usable, it must receive and maintain a balance greater than the current reserve (**2 XRP** base reserve, plus **0.2 XRP** per owned object like trust lines)
 - Reserves play a vital role in protecting the XRP Ledger against spam or malicious usage
 - The reserve XRP cannot be spent, but you can recover part of it by deleting the account (a topic we'll cover in a future lecture)